 Bags of toilet paper and sealed bottles of sterile water can be mass-produced.

-Certain factions will doubtless squwit their britches at the idea of handing out knives, so I suggest these “agency kits” have a flint and steel of a design which still gives the survivor a useful cutting edge.
+Certain factions will doubtless squwit their britches at the idea of handing out knives, so I suggest these “agency kits” have a ferro-rod and striker of a design which still gives the survivor a useful cutting edge.
 Perhaps the striker could be the sort of credit card-sized tool that includes a can-opener and other tools.